nordeim/FinAnalyst-Pro/docs/prompt-1.md

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously plan and then create complete working drop-in replacement file for all the files in `implementation_2.md` that need updating to incorporate your recommendation #3 below.
 Only generate the complete version of those files that need updating, and merge relevant patches after rigorously validating the patches for correctness and accuracy.

+---

+Awesome job on your meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously review and analyze the attached set of remaining codebase files, then double-check and confirm whether you newly generate replacement files will conflict with these remaining codebase files.